Fading in the Flow: Suppression of cold gas growth in expanding galactic outflows: Physical setup Numerical Simulations

 \subsection{Cloud identification}

 Previous uniform cloud-crushing simulations identify clouds as a collection of gas cells that are cold and dense.
-Since the cells are roughly isobaric and the background pressure is fixed in this case, a denser cell is also cooler by the same factor.
-This is not the case in a \citetalias{Chevalier1985} wind where the background pressure decreases with distance.
-Thus, as the cloud moves downstream in the wind, it is close to the temperature floor, but its density reduces because it is isobaric relative to the falling background pressure.
+In these simulations, cold gas is found to be nearly isobaric with the hot wind and this pressure remains unchanged with time.
+Therefore, a denser cell is also cooler by the same factor.
+This is not the case in a \citetalias{Chevalier1985} wind, where the background pressure decreases with distance.
+Thus, as the cloud moves downstream in the wind, it remains at a temperature close to the temperature floor, but its density reduces because it is isobaric with background pressure that reduces downstream.
 At some point, the density contrast relative to the background can become smaller than a chosen density contrast.
-We use two thresholds for cloud identification: (i) cold grid cells with temperature $< 2 T_{\rm cl} = 8 \times 10^4$ K, and (ii) cold ($< 2 T_{\rm cl}$) and overdense ($\rho > 10 \rho_{\rm wind}$) cells.
-Criterion (ii) excludes cold gas that is not sufficiently dense relative to the background, and thus the cold+dense cloud mass decreases at late times for all runs since a locally isobaric cloud continuously reduces its density relative to the background wind (c.f.
-Fig. \ref{fig:cloud_profile}).
+Considering this, we adopt two thresholds (that needs to be simultaneously satisfied) for cloud identification: \textit{(i)} cold grid cells with temperature $< 2 T_{\rm cl} = 8 \times 10^4$ K, and \textit{(ii)} locally over-dense, i.e., $\rho > 10 \rho_{\rm wind}(d)$, where $\rho_{\rm wind}$ is the analytic solution of the \citetalias{Chevalier1985} density profile at a radial distance $d$ from the wind centre of a cell in the simulation domain.
+The criterion \textit{(ii)} excludes cold gas that is not sufficiently dense relative to the background.
+Discussed elaborately in Section \ref{subsec:cloud-prop}, we find that the cold+dense `contrasting' cloud mass decreases at late times for all our simulation parameters, since a locally isobaric cloud continuously reduces its density relative to the background wind (cf. Fig. \ref{fig:cloud_profile}).

 A key caveat is that our analysis is limited to a subset of the simulation domain where the background wind temperature, based on the \citetalias{Chevalier1985} profile, remains above $8 \times 10^4 \ \rm K$.
 To ensure consistency, we define a sub-domain with $T_{\rm wind} \ge 9 \times 10^4 \ \rm K$ for all cloud identification based on this temperature threshold.
 Beyond this region, the wind becomes both cold and diffuse due to adiabatic expansion, making it difficult to distinguish between cold gas originating from radiative cooling in turbulent mixing layers (triggered by cloud-crushing) and that formed via adiabatic expansion of the wind.